Kheene145/Crypto-Sentiment-Analysis/README.md

 # Crypto-Sentiment-Analysis
-To analyse crypto using Twitter
+To analyse crypto trend using Twitter posts
 # Goal:
 To Analyze sentiment relates to cryptocurrency (e.g bitcoin) from tweet post and correlate it with price trends